netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       including security policies.
 The service may be connectivity or any other resources that can be hosted and offered by a network.

-   *  The SDN Controller is responsible for maintaining endpoint-group based ACLs and mapping the endpoint-group to the associated attributes information (e.g., IP/MAC address).
-The SDN Controller also works as the Policy Decision Point (PDP) {{?RFC3198}} and pushes the required access control policies to relevant PEPs (Policy Enforcement Points) that need them.
+   *  An SDN Controller which is responsible for maintaining endpoint-group based ACLs and mapping the endpoint-group to the associated attributes information (e.g., IP/MAC address).
+An SDN Controller also behaves as a Policy Decision Point (PDP) {{?RFC3198}} and pushes the required access control policies to relevant Policy Enforcement Points (PEPs).
 A PDP is also known as "policy server" {{?RFC2753}}.

-      The SDN Controller may interact with AAA (Authentication, Authorization and Accounting) server or NAS.
+      An SDN Controller may interact with an Authentication, Authorization and Accounting (AAA) server or a Network Access Server (NAS).

    *  A Network Access Server (NAS) entity which handles authentication requests.
 The NAS interacts with an AAA server to complete user authentication using protocols like RADIUS {{!RFC2865}}.
 When access is granted, the AAA server provides the group identifier (group ID) to which the user belongs when the user first logs onto the network.
-A new RADIUS attribute is defined in {{sec-radius}}.
+A new RADIUS attribute is defined in {{sec-radius}} for this purpose.

    *  The AAA server provides a collection of authentication, authorization, and accounting functions.
-The AAA serveris responsible for centralized user information management.
+The AAA server is responsible for centralized user information management.
 The AAA server is preconfigured with user credentials (e.g., user name and password), possible group identities and related user attributes (users may be divided into different